liferay-search/liferay-docs/en/developer/appdev/articles/03-service-builder/03-creating-o-r-map/98-connecting-service-builder-to-an-external-database/03-datasource-connect-using-spring-beans.markdown

 [TOC levels=1-4]

-Sometimes you want to use a database other than @product@'s.
+Sometimes you want to use a database other than @sharepoint@'s.
 To do this, its data source must be defined in `portal-ext.properties` or configured as a JNDI data source on the app server.
 Here you'll connect [Service Builder](/docs/7-2/appdev/-/knowledge_base/a/service-builder)